The Different Types Of Bipolar Disorder And How To Treat Them

 Although there are variants of the condition, bipolar disorder, as a general term, has some common traits and symptoms that apply to any type.

 Bipolar disorder is an episodic condition defined by mood swings that can last for over a week.
-These episodes can be described as manic and depressive, which is why bipolar disorder is sometimes called manic-depressive disorder or manic depression by some individuals.
-Here are some of the symptoms for each type of episode:
+Mood swings typically range from “highs” (referred to as manic or hypomanic episodes) to “lows” (referred to as depressive episodes), which is why bipolar disorder is sometimes called manic-depressive disorder or manic depression by some individuals.
+When someone experiences four or more cycles of mania or depression within one year, this is referred to as “rapid cycling.”

 Manic symptoms